Winter camping in a Motorhome# Camping

 What else do I need?

 A thermos flask is perfect for long walks or hiking adventures.
 Bring some hot tea or coffee to warm you up once you’re on the move.
-Books, board games and audio books can bring some entertainment during the evenings or if there’s bad weather to entertain the kids when traveling with the whole family.
+Books, board games and audiobooks can bring some entertainment during the evenings or if there’s bad weather to entertain the kids when travelling with the whole family.

 Blankets and sleeping bags for winter camping in a Motorhome

 Don’t we all love blankets?
 The more, the better!
 They’re perfect for cosy evenings and cuddling up with your loved ones.
 Insulated camping blankets are also perfect for winter camping in a Motorhome.
 They’re supposed to keep the cold away and by simply laying them on the floor of your vehicle, you can keep your feet even warmer.

 A sleeping bag is always a good option, even when you’re renting a Campervan.
 A winter sleeping bag should be suitable for 10 °C or even colder.
 You can even find some that are suitable for below 0 °C. Choosing synthetic insulation for winter keeps you warmer and dries more quickly, also, it’s cheaper.
 Putting a hot-water bottle inside your sleeping bag before actually going to bed makes it even more comfy.

 Camping in winter with dogs